InfernoAmaruq/AstralEngine/docs/Globals/GetService.md

 - Renderer - manages render passes
 - Component - used to load new components into memory and assign components to entities (or Entity:AddComponent())
 - Scheduler - rarely used, can be used to allocate a new task scheduler, which is the same scheduler as the engine uses.
 Important note, this has to be called *manually*
-- RunService - Used to bind to runtime to have functions run each step.
+- RunService - used to bind to runtime to have functions run each step.
 Can be used to create things that will run every update and to create new rendering steps
+- TagService - used to add tags to entities
-- SceneManager - Loads and unloads scenes
+- SceneManager - loads and unloads scenes
-- AssetManager - Manages assets to avoid re-allocation, I/O and decoding of assets
+- AssetManager - manages assets to avoid re-allocation, I/O and decoding of assets
-- InputService - Used to manage low-level inputs using events.
+- InputService - used to manage low-level inputs using events.
 Has generic events for when any key was pressed/released.
 Mainly used to track mouse movements and inputs
-- ShaderService - Used to create and compile new shaders using Astral's shader pipeline.\*1
+- ShaderService - used to create and compile new shaders using Astral's shader pipeline.\*1
-- AssetMapService - Part of SceneManager but can be called by the user.
+- AssetMapService - part of SceneManager but can be called by the user.
 Used to load AssetMap files
-- ContextActionService - More sophisticated input manager.
+- ContextActionService - nore sophisticated input manager.
 Allowing user to bind a function to happen at specific keystroke(s)

 ## Example
 ```lua